patternizer/OCEAN_AREA/README.md

 ## Contents

 * `ocean_area.py` - main script to be run with Python 3.6
-* `landsea_mask.nc` - NAVOCEANO_landmask_v1.0 EUMETSAT_OSI-SAF_icemask ARCLake_lakemask
 * `ocean_area.png` - example output figure

-The first step is to clone latest OCEAN_AREA code and step into the check out directory:
+The first step is to clone the latest OCEAN_AREA code and step into the check out directory:

     $ git clone https://github.com/patternizer/OCEAN_AREA.git
     $ cd OCEAN_AREA

 ### Using Standard Python

 The code should run with the [standard CPython](https://www.python.org/downloads/) installation and was tested in a conda virtual environment running a 64-bit version of Python 3.6+.

 OCEAN_AREA can be run from sources directly, once the following module requirements are resolved: